-getplants autochop
+enable autochop

-The plugin must be activated (with c) before it can be used.
+The plugin must be activated (with d-t-c-a) before it can be used.
 You can then set logging quotas and restrict designations to specific burrows (with 'Enter') if desired.
 The plugin's activity cycle runs once every in game day.

-If you add enable getplants to your dfhack.init there will be a hotkey to open the dashboard from the chop designation menu.
+If you add enable autochop to your dfhack.init there will be a hotkey to open the dashboard from the chop designation menu.